Claude Code and Claude API Limits Rise Sharply: What Anthropic’s SpaceX Compute Deal Changes

 max_tokens: 4096,

-messages: [{ role: "user", content: "Review the edge cases in this function." }],
+messages: [{ role: "user", content: "Review boundary cases for this function" }],

 });